Gatka Sikhs

 The site of Guru Tegh Bahadur jis execution was later turned into an important Gurudwara (Sikh House of Worship) Sisganj in Delhi, India .
 Millions of people of all social and religious backgrounds pay homage to the Guru at this shrine.
 He is honoured as a man who gave his life for religious freedom for all peoples, not just Sikhs.
 The shrine holds the symbolism of war against injustice, a determination to stand up to atrocity, though it may mean sacrifice of the self.

+He taught the ethos of self-sacrifice for the common good of mankind and this is enshrined in his spiritual legacy.
 Never in history has the religious leader of one religion sacrificed his life to save the freedom of another religion .

 "One untouched by avarice, attachment, egotism and pursuit of evil passions,